Chicago Pulmonologist Malpractice Attorneys

 - Pulse oximetry— this very simple test helps doctors determine blood oxygen levels.
 When patients are exhibiting lower oxygen levels than normal, it can signal the need to perform more tests to determine why the lungs are not delivering enough oxygen to the blood.

 - Biopsies— in order to detect cancer, a biopsy may be performed to remove a sample of the tissue located in a potential problem area so that the doctor can determine whether the abnormality is cancerous, a benign tumor or something else.
 Biopsies can be taken from the lungs or the pleura, which is the membrane found on the outside of the lungs.

 - Thoracentesis— this procedure allows doctors to drain excess fluid or air from the lungs in an effort to help restore proper function.

-It is possible for patients suffering from obstructive pulmonary diseases to manage their symptoms and avoid triggering attacks as long as they are instructed properly concerning how and when to take medication and how to avoid placing themselves at risk.
-It is also possible for those with certain cancers to survive when receiving a prompt diagnosis and treatment.
+It is possible for patients suffering from obstructive pulmonary diseases to manage their symptoms and avoid triggering attacks as long as they are instructed properly on how to and when to take medication and how to avoid placing themselves at risk.
+It is also possible for those with certain cancers to survive after receiving a prompt diagnosis and treatment.
 For this reason, some of the injuries and deaths that result from respiratory illnesses can be due to the negligent actions of physicians.

-Following are some examples of the negligent choices a pulmonologist might make while diagnosing or treating a patient.
+The following are some examples of negligent choices a pulmonologist might make while diagnosing or treating a patient.